khaiyichin/collective_perception/docs/scripts_explained.md

 # Utility scripts
-In addition to the scripts that execute simulate experiments, scripts to process, analyze, and visualize data are provided; this page describes all of them.
+In addition to the scripts that execute simulated experiments, scripts to process, analyze, and visualize data are provided; this page describes all of them.

 ## Python Scripts (built in `collective_perception_static`)
-The Python scripts are used for data processing, and data analysis.
+The Python scripts are used for data processing, analysis, and visualization.

   <!-- - Describe modules:
     - how to use the classes, what do the classes do and where do they fit?